Xinx-hub-lab/starbucks_customer_data_analysis/project_starbucks/data_analysis_report.md

 3. Homogeneity: the variance of the dependent variable must be equal over all subpopulations (needed for sharply unequal sample sizes).
 4. Interaction: coefficients for the covariates are equal among all subpopulations / no interaction between categorical variable and covariates.

 Due to the small sample size, Assumption 2 and 5 cannot be fully validated, Assumption 1 is violated.
-Therefore, the results from ANCOVA can only be a reference or a small evidence for the significance of the 4 predictors.
+Therefore, the results from ANCOVA can only be a reference, or a small evidence for the significance of the 4 predictors.

 Strict assumptions were not needed in Feature Importance for Customer Response Rate, which are as follows: